-Back by popular demand, the SCALE Program (Supporting Caregiver Awareness, Learning and Empowerment) aims to empower you with practical information and skills to enhance self-awareness with a focus on your own needs and well-being.
+The SCALE Program (Supporting Caregiver Awareness, Learning and Empowerment) aims to empower caregivers with practical information and skills to focus on their own mental health and well-being needs by offering:

-The SCALE Program webinars were designed to focus on a series of subjects that are applicable to new or experienced caregivers positioning you and your well-being at the centre of the sessions.
+Webinars were designed to focus on a series of subjects that are applicable to new or experienced caregivers, positioning you and your mental health at the centre of the sessions.

-If you are unable to attend the live sessions of the webinars, or to watch the webinar again, you can find each recording of the webinar on our YouTube channel.
+If you are unable to attend the live sessions of the webinars, you can still watch the recording from a previous session below.

 Explore where feelings of anxiety and anger come from, and how to manage them in the context of your caregiving role.